 Digital coding technology helps governments ensure that all taxes and duties are paid on our products, while sophisticated identifiers on packs allow consumers and authorities to validate a product’s authenticity.

 We were founding members of the Digital Coding and Tracking Association (DCTA), who we are working with to promote the concept of digital tax verification based on an agreed industry-wide approach.

 Track and trace (T&T) technology allows us to track the forward movement of our products through our supply chain.
 If a product is seized by customs or enquired about by authorities, we can trace it backwards and determine the point at which the product may have left the legitimate supply chain.

 The successful implementation of T&T technology means that we can comply with a Co-operation Agreement (EUCA) to fight illicit trade that the Group signed with the European Union in July 2010.
-The European Union and other regulators have recently passed legislation to mandate the use of T&T technology, a trend that is set to accelerate as the World Health Organization’s Illicit Trade Protocol enters into force and more countries join it.
+The European Union and other regulators have passed legislation to mandate the use of T&T technology, a trend that will now accelerate with entry to the World Health Organization’s Illicit Trade Protocol.

 We work with law enforcement agencies worldwide to gather and share information, monitor the destruction of seized products and machinery and analyse suspected fakes in our state of the art laboratory in Southampton, UK.